Operator dynamics in Floquet many-body systems: Autocorrelation functions

 At late times, on the other hand, we have

-where the ellipsis denotes terms decaying faster than $e^{-\varepsilon t}$.
-While the early-time behaviour of autocorrelation functions depends on the internal structure of the operator, the late-time behaviour is much simpler.
-Equation~\eqref{eq:corr_late_time} shows that autocorrelation functions approach $q^{-2a}e^{-2n\varepsilon t}(t-1)^n$; up to an overall $a$-dependent prefactor, in this regime the autocorrelation function becomes insensitive to the sizes of individual clusters.
+While the early-time behaviour of autocorrelation functions depends on the internal structure of the operator (in the sense that both $a$ and $n$ enter), the late-time behaviour is simpler.
+Equation~\eqref{eq:corr_late_time} shows that autocorrelation functions approach $q^{-2a}e^{-2n\varepsilon t}(t-1)^n$; up to an overall $a$-dependent prefactor, in this regime the autocorrelation function becomes insensitive to the sizes of individual clusters, since it depends on $n$ but not $a$.

 The approach to this asymptotic value is controlled by the timescale $t_\mathrm{Th,\alpha}$, which can be inferred from the late-time expansion in Eq.~\eqref{eq:corr_late_time}.
-Over the timescale $t_\mathrm{Th,\alpha}$ the average autocorrelation function drops to a value of order $q^{-2a}$, which implies $t_\mathrm{Th,\alpha}=\varepsilon^{-1}\ln(a-n)$.
+Over the timescale $t_\mathrm{Th,\alpha}$ the average autocorrelation function drops to a value of order $q^{-2a}$, which implies $t_\mathrm{Th,\alpha}=\varepsilon^{-1}\ln(a-n)/\varepsilon$.
 As mentioned in Sec.~\ref{sec:overview_corr}, $t_\mathrm{Th,\alpha}$ bears a concrete physical meaning: beyond this timescale the structure within each cluster becomes unimportant, and a cluster of size $a_m$ behaves as though it evolves as a RMF system of dimension $q^{a_m}$ that is subjected to dephasing induced by coupling at the boundary to the rest of the system.